Branches. Between Times – Still Intertwined.

 Ruth Morgan

-Sora was the vaguely legible variant of Sara in an archive document.
-On 17 August 1938, the Nazi regime forced German Jews to adopt stigmatising first names: Men had to use “Israel” as their middle name, women “Sara”.
+Sora was the vaguely legible variant of Sara in an archival document.
+On 17 August 1938, the Nazi regime forced German Jews to adopt stigmatising middle names: Men had to use “Israel” as their middle name, women “Sara”.
 This was another humiliating step on the path to disenfranchisement.
-The “Second Regulation for the Implementation of the Law on the Change of Family Names and First Names” came into force, supplemented one day later by the “Guidelines on the Use of First Names”.
-Consequently, the imposed first name is no longer mentioned on this website.
+The “Second Regulation for the Implementation of the Law on the Change of Family Names and First Names” was enforced, supplemented one day later by the “Guidelines on the Use of First Names”.
+Consequently, the forced first name is no longer mentioned on this website.

 This website is a way to trace moments in the (life) journeys of Sofie Schneider and her family – with stories gathered by her siblings, their children and grandchildren… about their life and work in Leipzig, about their involuntary journeys away from this city.
-A piece of the congregational life of the Body Synagogue in Keilstraße becomes visible.
+A piece of the congregational life of the Brody Synagogue in Keilstraße emerges.
 And for the first time, Sophie Schneider’s “rediscovered” artistic works will be shown publicly.

 The work on this website is kindly supported by Esther Jonas-Märtin, Rabbi, M.A., M.A., Chairperson Beth Etz Chaim.
 Lehrhaus-Gemeinschaft-Teilhabe e.V.